rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 about, that I’ve seen work, that could have prevented my situation with an unexpected medical bill.
 And it’s something I’ve personally spent a lot of time talking through with our customers.

-#### Improving the Patient Experience with Salesforce Health Cloud
+#### Improving the patient experience with Salesforce Health Cloud

 We have the technological maturity in our critical systems — EHR, CRM, WCM, MarTech, Social, Middleware/ESB, Cloud storage/computing, Data warehousing, AI/ML tools.
 We have the data.
 We have the processes.
 Let’s put it all together!

-Salesforce Health Cloud has been top-ranked as a healthcare CRM.
+[Salesforce Health Cloud](https://www.salesforce.com/solutions/industries/healthcare/health-cloud/) has been top-ranked as a healthcare CRM.
 The software aims to put patients at the heart of every decision, strengthening relationships and improving outcomes.
 I’ve helped businesses like yours implement and use Health Cloud to enable their staff with tools to deliver a better patient experience.
 You can use this software to weave together all of your